NethanielGM/briefing-room-for-dcs/n8n.md

 - Keys are lower-case with dot-separated indices where needed (e.g., playerflightgroup000.aircrafttype).
 One key=value per line.
 Booleans are True/False.
 Lists are comma-separated.
 - Required minimum: [context], [briefing], and at least one objectiveNNN block.
 - Player groups: zero-padded indices; include aircrafttype, aiwingmen, hostile=False, count, payload=default, country=Israel, startlocation.
-- Objective blocks: objectiveNNN.Task, .Target, .targetcount (Amount), .position (region token) and optional behavior settings.
+- Objective blocks: objectiveNNN.Task, .Target, .targetcount (Amount), and REQUIRED .position (region token), plus optional behavior settings.
+  - On SinaiMap, VALID .position tokens are: Gaza, WestBank, Syria (case-insensitive; no space in WestBank).
+  - If operator says North/Lebanon/Syria → use .position=Syria.
+If Gaza/West Bank → use Gaza/WestBank respectively.
+If “all fronts” → distribute across Gaza/WestBank/Syria.
+  - Always set .position for every objective.
 - Task/Target compatibility: enforce ValidUnitCategories as defined in ObjectiveTasks; use DestroyAll for air targets; DestroyTrackingRadars for SEAD; TransportTroops/ExtractTroops → Infantry; TransportCargo → Cargo; HoldSuperiority → Static/Ground/Structure.
 - Do NOT pair DestroyTrackingRadars with Infantry-category targets (e.g., AirDefenseShortRangeMANPADS).
 For SEAD use: AirDefenseShortRangeSAMRadar / AirDefenseSAMMedium / AirDefenseSAMLong; if targeting MANPADS, switch task to DestroyAll.